antonio-ra/sema-estimands-NMA/README.md

 ## Utilizing the Scripts

 To run the code for the applied network-meta analysis example, the user should simply open and run the `applied_nma_example.R` script.
-This was prepared in `RStudio` using `R` version `4.1.1` in a Windows architecture, with 64-bit operating system.
+This was prepared in `RStudio` using `R` version `4.1.1` in a Windows architecture, with a 64-bit operating system.
 The package `netmeta 2.9.0` was used to perform the fixed effects network meta-analyses.

 [1]: https://arxiv.org/abs/2510.15762
 [2]: https://eiwg.github.io/eiwg_webpage/subteams.html#rwe-and-hta